ret2eax/snowaudit/README.md

 ![](https://img.shields.io/github/downloads/ret2eax/snowaudit/total?style=flat-square)

 # About

-Ghetto software written in C# that aims to autononomously identify security issues within integrated ServiceNow configurations.
+Ghetto software written in C# that aims to assist in instance hardenining, through the identification of security issues within integrated ServiceNow configurations.

 It's important to **note** that this program is designed to assist you during a configuration review, and should **not** replace manual review.
 Therefore, it is recommended that this tool **not** be solely relied on, but rather used in support of your own analysis.